finos/rune-dsl/documentation/expressions.rst

 Expressions
 !!!!!!!!!!!
-Rosetta expressions are used to perfom simple calculations and comparisons. simple expressions can be built up using `operators <#operators-label>`_ to form more complex expressions.
+Rosetta Expressions are used to perfom simple calculations and comparisons. simple expressions can be built up using `operators <#operators-label>`_ to form more complex expressions.
 They are used for `Functions <ducumentation.html#function-label>`_, `Data type validation conditions <documentation.html#condition-label>`_, `Conditional mappings <mapping.html#when-clause-label>`_ and `Report Rules <documentation.html#report-rule-label>`_

+The below sections will detail the different types of Rosetta Expressions and how they are used.

 Constant Expressions
 """"""""""""""""""""
-An expression can be a `basic <documentation.html#basic-tpye-label>`_ constant such as 1, true or "USD"
+An expression can be a `basic <documentation.html#basic-type-label>`_ constant such as 1, True or "USD".

+Constants in themselves are valid expressions and are useful for comparisons to more complex expressions.

 .. _rosetta-path-label:

 Rosetta Path Expressions
 """"""""""""""""""""""""
-The simplest rosetta path expression is just the name of an attribute. ``before`` in the context of a condition of a ContrctFormationPrimitive condition or a function will return the value of the before state of the contract formation. in the example below the before state is checked for `existence <#exists-label>`_.
+The simplest Rosetta Path Expression is just the name of an attribute.
+For example, ``before`` in the context of a `condition <documentation.html#broken-link>` of a ContractFormationPrimitive will return the value of the before state of the contract formation.
+In the example below the before state is checked for `existence <#exists-label>`_.

 .. code-block:: Haskell
   :emphasize-lines: 7